BhuannaichFhirinn/barbero/README.md

 # Barbero

-**Barbero** is a lightweight JavaScript utility library providing tools for Boolean evaluations, comparisons, and logical utilities.
+**Barbero** is a lightweight JavaScript utility library providing tools for Boolean evaluations, comparisons, logical operations, and predicate utilities.
 Simplify your true/false logic with this modern, easy-to-use toolkit.

 ---

 ## Features

 - **Lightweight**: Small and efficient, designed to integrate seamlessly with your projects.
-- **Boolean Utilities**: Perform truthy/falsey checks, comparisons, and validations.
+- **Boolean Utilities**: Perform truthy/falsey checks, comparisons, validations, and predicate compositions.
 - **Easy to Use**: Clear and intuitive functions for common tasks.
 - **Tree-shakable**: Import only what you need to minimize bundle size.